Welcome to the Saltair Inn

 A 50% deposit is required at the time the reservation is made for stays of two nights or more.
 One night stays are required to be paid in full at the time the reservation is made.
 Reservations are confirmed upon receipt of deposit.
 The balance of your reservation is due upon arrival.
 Rates are subject to a 9% Maine state lodging tax.

 As we are a small inn, cancellations affect us greatly.
-If you find it necessary to cancel or change your reservation, please call 14 days prior to your scheduled arrival so your deposit can be refunded, less a $25 credit card processing fee.
-For cancellations within 14 days, you are responsible for the full value of your reservation, including your balance.
-Your deposit will be refunded based on our ability to re-rent your room.
-Please also note that shortening your stay is considered a cancellation.
+If you find it necessary to cancel, shorten or reschedule your reservation, you may do so up to 14 days before your arrival and still receive a refund of your deposit, less a $25 credit card processing fee.
+If you need to alter your reservation less than 14 days prior to your arrival, you are responsible for the full value of your reservation, including your unpaid balance.
+Refunds will be given based on our ability to re-rent your room.

 Children, Pets & Smoking: